PauliusMacernis/KnowledgeBase/Python.md

 `conda --version` - find which version of Conda is in use.

+`conda upgrade conda & conda upgrade --all` - update all the packages in the default environment

 `conda create -n tea_facts python=3` - to create Python 3 environment with Conda.

 `source activate tea_facts` - to activate the environment.